BicentennialSoftware/scripture-sanctuary-site/README.md

 - **Book of Common Prayer (BCP)**
   Access prayer book content alongside Scripture for devotional reading and reflection.

+- **Touch Controllers and Hand Tracking**
+  Navigate the app using either Meta Quest Touch controllers or hand tracking, depending on your preferred style of interaction.

 - **Themes**
   Choose from multiple visual themes to match your preferred reading style and atmosphere.